sdiehl/wiwinwlh/tutorial.md

 ---

 GHC is the Glorious Glasgow Haskell Compiler originally written in 1989.
 GHC is a massive compiler supports a wide variety of extensions.
+GHC is the de facto standard for Hsakell compilers.
+There are a few other compilers that have existed but they either are quite limited or have bit rotted over the years.
+GHC is also the only reference implementation for the Haskell language and defines what "Haskell" is by it's implementation.

 GHC's runtime is written in C and uses machinery from GCC infrastructure for it's native code generator and can also use LLVM for it's native code generation.
 GHC is supported on the following architectures:

 * Linux x86
 * Linux x86_64